punchagency/proof-concierge-backend/README_EXTENDED.md

 **Notes:**
 - This endpoint returns details of any active call (status "CREATED" or "STARTED") for the specified query.
 - If multiple active calls exist (which should not happen), it returns the most recent one.
-- The response includes the room URL and user token needed to join the call.
+- The response includes the room URL, user token, and call type needed to join the call.

 ### Messages